felipepalazzo/geolocation/README.md

 * You have to keep the current features working.

 ### Functional / Acceptance Criteria ###
-* The new form input field should only accept website domains, as "www.nytimes.com",  "nytimes.com" or "g1.com.br" or "www.g1.com.br".
+* The new form input field should only accept website domains starting with "www."  or with the host name, e.g., "www.nytimes.com", "nytimes.com" or "g1.com.br" or "www.g1.com.br".
-* When the user hits the **Locate** button, an asynchronous call should be made to http://freegeoip.net/json/:host, where *:host* corresponds to the user input.
+* When the user hits the Locate button, an asynchronous call should be made to http://freegeoip.net/json/:host, where :host corresponds to the user input.
 * If this async call is successful, a second panel must be rendered, below the form, displaying a map showing the website's physical location from the latitude and longitude coordinates of the JSON response.
-* When the user hits the existing **My location** button, his position must also be displayed on the map (besides the website's location).
+* When the user hits the existing My location button, his position must also be displayed on the map, **alone or besides a website location** if the user used that feature before.
-* When the user hits the **Reset location** button, the user location must be cleared off from the map (but the website's location should still be displayed if any).
+* When the user hits the Reset location button, the user location must be cleared off from the map (but the website's location should still be displayed if any).
 * You need to add consistent user input and output validations for every possible scenario.

 ### Non-Functional / Acceptance Criteria ###
 * We urge that you employ a web app framework such as Backbone.js, AngularJS, Ember.js, Knockout.js, React, Meteor.
 * You must leverage reusability with the existing code.
 You might have to refactor some of it, specially when you are adopting a web framework.
 Make sure to keep the existing functionality up and also to fix any bugs you might run into.
-* You have to cover all you code with JS testing.
+* It is expected that you cover at least 80%+ of your code with JS testing.
 You can pick a framework of your preference like Jasmine, Chai, Mocha, QUnit.
 * We also recommend that you use a presentation framework such as Twitter Bootstrap or Zurb Foundation.

 ### Technical Details ###